Popular articles

 The manorial courts were the lowest courts of law in England during the feudal period.
 They had a civil jurisdiction limited both in subject matter and geography.
 Each manor had its own laws promulgated in a document called the custumal, and anyone in breach of those laws could be tried in a manorial court.

-READ: What is a real apology?
+READ: What is special about Armenians?

 What did lords do in the Middle Ages?